Parts of an estate plan can go into effect before your death

-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Thursday, November 8, 2018.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Thursday, November 8, 2018.

 As a busy adult, you probably don’t relish the thought of adding anything else to your schedule.
 There is one thing that you need to think about adding to it today: estate planning.
 It might seem as though you have plenty of time to get this done; however, you just never know when something will happen that will require parts of it to be put into effect.